How And What Is Tofu Made Of? Ultimate Guide

 History Of Tofu

-Tofu, also known as bean curd, is a plant-based food that Asian cuisine has been using for over 2,000 years.
-People believe that it originated in China during the Han dynasty (206 BCE – 220 CE) and later spread to other parts of Asia such as Japan, Korea, and Southeast Asia.
-To make tofu, soak and grind soybeans.
-Mix the paste with water, and coagulate it to separate the solid curds from the liquid whey.
-Then press the solid curds to form tofu blocks.
+Tofu, also known as bean curd, is a plant-based food that has been used in Asian cuisine for over 2,000 years.
+It is believed to have originated in China during the Han dynasty (206 BCE – 220 CE) and later spread to other parts of Asia such as Japan, Korea, and Southeast Asia.

 YearEvent